Skip to content

 1. Developer defines a task with @task.

-2. nuvom discover tasks parses and caches it.
+2. nuvom discover tasks scans and caches it in the manifest.

 4. Worker dequeues the job.